-We’ve constructed this tier-list after testing many of the classes ourselves and doing extensive research on their strengths and weaknesses.
+We’ve constructed this tier list after testing many classes and extensive research on their strengths and weaknesses.

-Keeping this in mind we’ve also further broken down each of our tiers and given an in-depth exploration to each class, so you can make sure your first or next play-through will be suited to how you want to play the game.
+Keeping this in mind, we’ve further broken down each of our tiers and given an in-depth exploration to each class, so you can make sure your first or next play-through will suit how you want to play the game.

 S – Tier

-Survivability is another important factor to consider, because what’s even the point of hitting hard if you don’t live long enough to hit at all.
-This is why the classes we’ve selected in the S – Tier have inherent abilities that prolong the amount of time you can stay alive in the game, and will allow you to continue whacking some badass monsters.
+Survivability is another essential factor to consider because what’s even the point of hitting hard if you don’t live long enough to hit?
+This is why the classes we’ve selected in the S – Tier have inherent abilities that prolong the time you can stay alive in the game and allow you to continue whacking some badass monsters.

-Finally, the build synergy criteria, this ones a little excessive for new players, but for those looking for endgame supremacy this matters a whole lot.
+Finally, the build synergy criteria, this one is a little excessive for new players, but for those looking for endgame supremacy, this matters a whole lot.
 Whether the class in question adds valuable or meaningful buffs, abilities or passives is important if you want to make the best Fatemaker possible.
 So we’ve made sure that the S – tier classes are chosen, in such a fashion, that they allow you to do just that.

 Whoever said that Druids weren’t powerful clearly had never played as a Spore Warden before.
-The Spore Warden is a ranged class that uses Elemental abilities, and has an incredibly feisty mushroom companion to help you decimate your foes.
-The class allows for the use of a variety of guns, its companions and can even summon tornadoes.
+The Spore Warden is a ranged class with Elemental abilities and an incredibly feisty mushroom companion to help you decimate your foes.
+The class allows for using various guns, their companions, and even summon tornadoes.

-All the while it has the ability to fire massive volleys of arrows that can wrack up some insane damage.
-The Mushroom companion has a dual role in the class, in that it not only can cause poison damage to enemies that you’re fighting, but also acts as a personal healer keeping your Spore Warden alive.
-On top of that any damage buff that the Spore Warden receives also applies to the Mushroom companion, allowing for many damage stacking opportunities.
+All the while, it can fire massive volleys of arrows that can wrack up some insane damage.
+The Mushroom companion has a dual role in the class in that it not only can cause poison damage to enemies you’re fighting but also acts as a personal healer keeping your Spore Warden alive.
+On top of that, any damage buff the Spore Warden receives also applies to the Mushroom companion, allowing for many damage stacking opportunities.

 However, we have to admit that the class isn’t one for hand-to-hand combat and relies on being able to stay at a distance to launch its powerful attacks.